amytnguyen01/GitHubPages/index.md

 ## Hobbies

-* :tennis: I enjoy playing tennis with my friends!
+* 🎾 I enjoy playing tennis with my friends!
-* :art: I adore painting old records to give them a new purpose :)
+* 🎨 I adore painting old records to give them a new purpose :)
-* :woman_cook: I love cooking and recreating my favorite meals
+* 👩‍🍳 I love cooking and recreating my favorite meals

 My favorite foods are:
-* :watermelon: Watermelon
+* 🍉 Watermelon
-* :pretzel: Soft Pretzels
+* 🥨 Soft Pretzels
-* :taco: Tacos
+* 🌮 Tacos
-* :curry: Curry
+* 🍛 Curry
-* :icecream: Vanilla Ice Cream
+* 🍦 Vanilla Ice Cream

 ## Goals

-- [ ] Become better at debugging
+- [ ] 🖥️ Become better at debugging
-- [ ] Try to make a couple more projects!
+- [ ] 🔨 Try to make a couple more projects!
-- [ ] Learn something new every day
+- [ ] 📚 Learn something new every day
+- [ ] 🏃‍♀️ Run a marathon!